nimishjha/chromakeys/README.md

 Message (calcFgMessage)
 ```

-You can also change these individually, however, if you use a palette generator function, it will overwrite your changes with the new derived colors.
+You can also change these individually, but if you use a palette generator function, it will overwrite your changes with the new derived colors.

 ## Generate entire color schemes in one go using palettes

 The `ckPreviousColorFunction` (Alt-1) and `ckNextColorFunction` (Alt-2) commands select the color generator function. `ckGenerateColorScheme` (F8, or Alt-g, or Alt-3) uses the selected function to generate a color scheme.
 Most of these functions take their base hue and saturation from the base scope.
-These base settings have a large effect: the same palette function will generate strikingly different-looking color schemes based on the lightness and saturation settings of the base scope.
+These base settings have a large effect: the same palette function will generate strikingly different-looking color schemes based on the base lightness and saturation settings.

 ## Saving color schemes